liquibase/liquibase-contribute-site/docs/extensions-integrations/extension-guides/add-a-database/milestone2-step2.md

 where it uses the contents of file it finds.

-This means that when defining "expectedSql" or changelogs or expectedSnapshots or any other file test harness expects, you can override the default expectations by creating new files higher up in the pattern.
+This means that when defining "expectedSql", changelogs, expectedSnapshots or any other file test harness expects, you can override the default by creating new files higher up in the pattern.

 !!! tip

     Keep your files as generic as possible.
 If the expectedSql file works for all versions of your database, create the file in ${base directory}/${db name}/file.ext`.

     Only use major and minor versions when it actually depends on the specific versions.